IBM/ibm-block-csi-driver/docs/csi_ug_uninstall_github.md

 # Uninstalling the driver with GitHub

-Use this information to uninstall the IBM® CSI (Container Storage Interface) operator and driver using GitHub.
+Use this information to uninstall the IBM® CSI (Container Storage Interface) operator and driver with GitHub.

 Perform the following steps in order to uninstall the CSI driver and operator from a command line terminal.
 1. Delete the IBMBlockCSI custom resource.